Our Work » Litigation » Al Otro Lado v. Mayorkas

 Ninth Circuit Court of Appeals Proceedings

 On December 20, 2022, the government appealed the district court’s order.
 The plaintiffs cross-appealed certain aspects of the district court’s ruling as well.
-On November 28, 2023, the Ninth Circuit held oral argument.
 The court then requested supplemental briefing and referred the parties to mediation.
 On May 30, 2024, the case was released from the mediation program.
 On June 20, 2024, Plaintiffs filed a notice with the court of the June 4, 2024, Presidential Proclamation, Securing the Border, and DHS and DOJ’s June 7, 2024, interim final rule, new measures which restrict asylum eligibility when the Proclamation is in effect.
 The district court’s order remains in effect while the appeals are pending.
 CGRS and partner organizations are challenging the new restrictions on asylum eligibility in separate litigation.

 Who’s involved?